-The following Compensation Discussion and Analysis describes the material elements of compensation for the individuals who served as our principal executive officer, principal financial officer and three other most highly compensated executive officers as of December 31, 2013, or the named executive officers: Bruce C. Cozadd, Chairman and Chief Executive Officer, Kathryn E. Falberg, Executive Vice President and Chief Financial Officer, Suzanne Sawochka Hooper, Executive Vice President and General Counsel, Russell J. Cox, Executive Vice President and Chief Commercial Officer and Fintan Keegan, Executive Vice President, Technical Operations.
-Ms. Falberg resigned from her position as our Executive Vice President and Chief Financial Officer in March 2014, and Mr. Young was appointed as her successor, effective upon her resignation.
+The following Compensation Discussion and Analysis describes the material elements of compensation for the individuals who served as our principal executive officer, principal financial officer and three other most highly compensated executive officers as of December 31, 2013, or the named executive officers: Bruce C. Cozadd, Chairman and Chief Executive Officer, Kathryn E. Falberg, former Executive Vice President and Chief Financial Officer, Suzanne Sawochka Hooper, Executive Vice President and General Counsel, Russell J. Cox, Executive Vice President and Chief Operating Officer and Fintan Keegan, Executive Vice President, Technical Operations.
+Ms. Falberg resigned from her position as our Executive Vice President and Chief Financial Officer in March 2014.